DOWNLOAD OUR POPULAR NOVOS LONGEVITY DIET POSTER HERE:

 There are countless diets.
 Which one should you choose?

-For example, some of the more popular diets are the ones that advise to substantially reduce carbs, like the paleo diet, keto diet or Atkins diet.
+For example, some of the more popular diets are the ones that advise substantially reducing carbs, like the paleo diet, keto diet or Atkins diet.
 There are diets that shun fats, like the Ornish diet, and you have high-fat diets that advise you to eat lots of fats.
 Then there are the strange diets, like the ones that tell you to mainly eat fruits or drink smoothies.

 The problem with most diets